 2. Differin Adapalene Gel 0.1% Acne Treatment

 The adjustment period is real.
-In the first two to four weeks, you may see a purge -- existing congestion coming to the surface faster.
-This is normal and resolves.
-The payoff at the three-month mark is significant: fewer new breakouts, smoother texture, and visibly faded post-acne marks.
-Use it every other night to start and build to nightly as your skin adapts.
-Do not use directly after exfoliating acids on the same evening until your skin is fully tolerant of both.
+In the first two to four weeks, some users see existing congestion surface faster, plus dryness or flaking.
+Give adapalene several weeks before judging it, use it every other night to start, and build only as your skin adapts.
+Do not use directly after exfoliating acids on the same evening unless your skin is fully tolerant of both.

 Pros